Python-roborock/python-roborock/roborock/devices/README.md

 ### Testing

+Test structur mirrors the python module structure.
+For example, the module `roborock.devices.traits.v1.maps` is tested in the file `tests/devices/traits/v1/test_maps.py`.
+Each test file corresponds to a python module.

 The test suite uses mocking extensively to avoid real devices:

 - `Mock` and `AsyncMock` for channels and sessions
 - Fake message generators (`mqtt_packet.gen_publish()`)
 - Snapshot testing for complex data structures
 - Time-based tests use small timeouts (10-50ms) for speed

 Example test structure:
 ```python